-As is suggested by the title, Glendyn Ivin’s 2009 Australian film Last Ride is essentially a Road movie – one with significant Coming-of-Age overtones.
+As suggested by the title, Glendyn Ivin’s 2009 Australian film Last Ride is essentially a Road movie with significant Coming-of-Age overtones.

-Bringing back reminiscences of other similarly themed films such as Cormac MacCarthy’s The Road, Clint Eastwood’s A Perfect World, and even Dave Schultz‘s Jet Boy in a way, Last Ride introduces the viewer to Kev (Hugo Weaving), a rogue character on the run from the law, and to his 10-year-old son Chook (Tom Russell) who accompanies him on a journey with no set destination (symbolically in life as well as on the road).
+Bringing back reminiscences of other similarly themed films such as Cormac MacCarthy’s The Road, Clint Eastwood’s A Perfect World, and even Dave Schultz’s Jet Boy in a way, Last Ride introduces the viewer to Kev (Hugo Weaving), a rogue character on the run from the law, and to his 10-year-old son Chook (Tom Russell).
+The latter accompanies him on a journey with no set destination (symbolically in life and on the road).

 The pace at which the action develops is not as swift as some would prefer, and the enjoyment received from the film depends largely on one’s willingness to fit the story pieces together.

-Admittedly, I found myself stealing glimpses at my watch after the first half hour.
-Yet towards the end I realized I had begun appreciating all the little bits of information gained from watching, for it helped me to understand the film’s finale and the motivation behind the hard decision that the characters were forced to make.
+Admittedly, I found myself stealing glimpses at my watch after the first half-hour.
+Yet towards the end, I realized I had begun appreciating all the little bits of information gained from watching.
+It helped me understand the film’s finale and the motivation behind the hard decision that the characters were forced to make.

-The characterizations rely largely on dialogue – the conversations between father and son reveal a great deal about their relationship, in a surprisingly intimate manner.
+The characterizations rely primarily on dialogue – the conversations between father and son reveal a great deal about their relationship in a surprisingly intimate manner.
 Hugo Weaving and Tom Russell manage to pull off good, credible performances.